chaitan28/k8s_directory/6DAY-Health-Probes/read.md

 - **Readiness Probe** checks if the application is ready to serve traffic by accessing `/ready`.
 - **Liveness Probe** monitors the health of the container through the `/live` endpoint.

+## ALWAYS Readiness Probe and Liveness Probe are deployed in one deployment file.

 ## Conclusion